GrzegorzKozub/toys/README.md

     - RND4K Q32T1: read 561.62, write 452.48
     - RND4K Q1T1: read 81.13, write 173.23

 Conclusions:

 - switching from Windows 10 to 11 increases the GPU performance by 3%
 - enabling fTPM decreases CPU perf by 0.8% and GPU perf by 0.5%
 - enabling core isolation (memory integrity) decreases CPU perf by 0.4% and GPU perf by 0.8%
+- installing AMD chipset drivers does not affect any performance

 ## Worker